pexip/os-python-urllib3/docs/advanced-usage.rst

 .. _ssl_warnings:

-SSL Warnings
+TLS Warnings
 ------------

 urllib3 will issue several different warnings based on the level of certificate verification support.
-These warning indicate particular situations and can be resolved in different ways.
+These warnings indicate particular situations and can be resolved in different ways.

 * :class:`~exceptions.InsecureRequestWarning`